Welcome

 • Solicitation is the intentional urging or requesting of another to commit a crime, with specific intent that the crime be committed.

-• The crime is complete upon the request; no agreement or overt act is required.
+• The crime of solicitation is complete upon the request; no agreement, overt act, or actual commission of the crime is required.

-• Solicitation merges into conspiracy, attempt, or the completed offense if those crimes occur.
+• Solicitation merges into conspiracy, attempt, or the completed offense if those crimes occur for the same target crime.

 Key Terms and Concepts